witwit/ws/README.md

 # Should I use it?

-Have your `npm install`'ed and `require`'d a `Gruntfile.js` from a different project?
+Have you `npm install`'ed and `require`'d a `Gruntfile.js` from a different project in the past?
 I guess the chances for that are pretty low.
-But maybe you wanted to do that.
+But maybe you _wanted_ to do that.

 To answer the question.
 You _can_ use it.
 If you need or want the same tools like we use, you can install `ws`.
 But it is **highly possible** that we make a change in the future which you don't want.
 So use it at your own risk.